Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with non-merchant storage

-where $t = \text{T}$ corresponds to the last time period of the market interval.
-Another option is to steer the level to the desired value by adding a penalty term in the objective function, with a cost $S\up{end}$.
-In \eqref{prob:mc_init}, the objective function \eqref{eq:mc_init_obj} becomes
+Another option is to steer the level to a desirable value by adding a penalty term in the objective function, with a cost $S\up{end}$ in~\euro{}/MWh.
+This corresponds to the estimated value of each~MWh of energy kept in store at the end of the market clearing.
+In~\eqref{prob:mc_init}, the objective function~\eqref{eq:mc_init_obj} becomes